Ever had a blizzard or snowstorm disrupt holiday plans? How do you prepare and survive?

 By then, our utility’s emergency phone line was telling us to prepare for a “multi-day event.”
 They’d called in hundreds of utility-line workers from eastern Canada and as far south as Tennessee.
 My big concern: lack of power to the two big freezers in the cellar that hold a season’s worth of homegrown fruits and vegetables—our winter stash.
 I threw insulating quilts over them and hoped for the best.

 I’ve lived most of my life in rural towns in northern New England, and over the decades, I’ve learned a few hard lessons about winter.
-No matter how well-prepared I think I am, I sometimes forget essentials, and things come up I hadn’t imagined.
+No matter how well-prepared I think I am, I sometimes forget essentials, and things come up that I hadn’t imagined.

 - What do you do when your septic system freezes?
 The year my daughter Molly was two, our aged septic drain pipe cracked underground, leaked, and froze solid from early December until mid-April.
-(We’ve long since replaced.)
+(We’ve long since replaced it.)
 That winter we sponge-bathed, tossed dishwater into the bushes behind the woodshed, and fashioned a series of makeshift toilets in the basement: 5-gallon buckets and ample amounts of wood ashes.
 Come spring, we trucked the pails far into the sugarbush, dug holes, and buried the contents.

 - What happens if you hurt yourself?
 During a three-day blizzard, I sliced my finger to the bone hacking away at a winter squash.
 The gash really needed stitches, but there was no way we could get out and drive the 20 miles to an urgent care center.
 I disinfected it, bathed it in a strong infusion of dried yarrow leaves (with styptic, antimicrobial, and anti-inflammatory properties), then applied pressure with a sterile bandage until the bleeding slowed.
 I wrapped it with a dry, sterile gauze pad and bound it tightly with a big wad of duct tape.
 The next morning, I undid the bandage.
 The bleeding had stopped and I was pleased to note no swelling or oozing.
 I disinfected the area again, applied four butterfly bandages to keep the wound edges together, and again wrapped it with duct tape.
+Check our other tips for health emergencies.

 The message for rural-dwellers: Maintain a well-stocked first-aid kit, with bandages of all sizes and shapes, including butterfly bandages, self-adhesive elastic bandages, and a big roll of duct tape.
 I also keep bottles of over-the-counter pain-killers and liquid antihistamine, plenty of disinfectant, a digital thermometer, and a pair of fine-pointed tweezers for removing slivers.
+Check our tips for creating an emergency home kit and an emergency car kit.

 Lessons learned from the latest storm